 You can not only learn to live with fewer things, but you can support companies that make and sell their wares ethically.

 I try and buy my food from local farms that sell organic produce.
-One habit I adapted years ago that I’m proud of.
+It’s one habit I adapted years ago that I’m proud of staying the course.

 Another minimalist felt that her parents spent most of their free time hunting for more things to hoard at garage sales and found that they had a meaningless attachment to “things.”